 Jacksonville is the largest city in population and in area.
 Most of what we think of as "city" is actually a Metropolitan Statistical Area.
-Explain the term and the difference between an MSA and a city.
-Locate various MSAs in Florida.
+Explain the term and the difference between a MSA and a city.
+Locate various MSA's in Florida.